mateoespinosa/rem/README.md

 and you should see a clear help message without any errors and/or warnings.

 ## Running Experiments
-For our experiments we will use the data located in https://github.com/sumaiyah/DNN-RE-data.
 You can run recreate several of our cross-validation experiments using the provided executable `run_experiment.py` which offers the following options:
 ```bash
 $python run_experiment.py --help
 usage: run_experiment.py [-h] [--config file.yaml] [--n_folds N]